Delhi Police Say They've Captured Most-Wanted Terrorist Known As 'India's Bin Laden'

 Indian authorities say that Abdul Subhan Qureshi planned bomb blasts that ripped through the western state of Gujarat in 2008, killing 56 people.
 He is also believed to have founded the militant group Indian Mujahideen and to have been behind deadly bombings in Mumbai in 2006, Delhi in 2010 and Bangalore in 2014.

 "Abdul Subhan Qureshi was living with forged documents in Nepal.
-He came back to India to revive [the] Indian Mujahideen," Delhi Police Chief Kushwaha said at a news conference in the capital on Monday.
+He came back to India to revive [the] Indian Mujahideen," Pramod Kushwaha, deputy commissioner of police in Delhi, said at a news conference in the capital on Monday.

 India's Financial Express reports: "The 2008 ... bombings were a series of as many as 21 bomb blasts that had hit Ahmedabad on 26 July 2008 within a span of 70 minutes.
 As many as 56 people were killed and over 200 people were injured."